Hip pain in equestrian sports — what helps?

 3. Imaging:

-• X-ray shows bone changes and osteoarthritis.
+• X-rays show bone changes and osteoarthritis.

 • MRI makes cartilage, labrum and muscles visible.